HousedHorse/reli2732-final/questions.md

 1. In Buddhism, you can be reborn as a god, a demigod, a human, a hungry ghost, an animal, or in one of the hell realms.
     - A) True
     - B) False
+1. The transfer of merit is an important part of Thervada funerary rites.
+    - A) True
+    - B) False
+1. The transfer of merit allows dead loved ones to gain more good karma before being reborn.
+    - A) True
+    - B) False
+1. A Buddhist relic is a piece of the Buddha's body.
+    - A) True
+    - B) False
+1. Stupas house pieces of the Buddha's body and pieces of the Arhat's bodies as well.
+    - A) True
+    - B) False
+1. A Buddha only comes once every thousand years.
+    - A) True
+    - B) False
+1. A kalpa is an *extremely* long period of time.
+    - A) True
+    - B) False
+1. A sangha is a spirit that follows the Buddha and protects him.
+    - A) True
+    - B) False
+1. The Jataka are texts that reveal how one might become a Buddha.
+    - A) True
+    - B) False